 All of us love a good story, in a rainy evening, cozying up by grandma's lap, sipping some hot chocolate and listening to some good old stories?
 We love learning what happened in the past and in a way, we love learning new things.
 However, the images that form in grandma's mind while narrating the story and the ones that form in our mind while receiving the story will be entirely different.
 Grandma wins when the crux of the story is conveyed entirely and she succeeds in that every time!
 This is the point where every other learning organization struggle, in filling the communication gap.

 Every learning organization has its own performance issues to fight with.
 And every employee in that organization requires different skills and information to fill the gaps.
 However, you must diagnose the cause before enacting meaningful change.
 You see, performance gaps are just a symptom.
 It takes careful planning, evaluation, and analysis to solve productivity problems and get your employees back on track.
-We had promised in one of our previous blogs that we would discuss about how to overcome communication gaps.

-1. Focus- Give them what they need!
+1. Focus - give them what they need!

 One of the biggest challenges that employees face is not getting the information they need to do their job effectively.
 This leads to performance gaps and acts as a barrier and affects their overall productivity.
 When you are communicating with your employees, it is your sole responsibility to ensure that the message is being delivered, the way it was intended to be delivered.
 This is why you have to be focussed on the audience that you are delivering the message to.
 We have discussed this in one of our previous blogs, that there is no point in talking caterpillar to your employees who are already butterflies!
 There are two key reasons for this information shortage.
 If the online training program is not catering to their specific goals and needs, there is no point to that learning!
 As such, they aren't getting the targeted knowledge and skills they require.
-We have spoken in detail about how to ace internal communication in our previous blog, that will enlighten you on how to stay focused.

 2. Framing the learning program

-We know that the most important element in communication is the message.
+We know that the most important element to overcome communication gaps in the workplace is the message.
 Now, what if this crucial element is taken across in a haphazard manner?
 Every learning organization must keep in mind to give the employees ample tools and accessibility.
 It is the organization's responsibility to provide employees with the online training tools of the trade, such as mobile-friendly microlearning online training materials that they can view on any device.
 We know that this is a mobile world and almost all of us are always moving.
 Responsive design eLearning authoring tools can make this process really easy by giving you the ability to create any kind of interactive online training activities that adjust to any screen, helping your corporate learners keep up with their online training even when they are not in the office.
 This is a key point to be kept in mind.

 3. Grow.
 Evolve.
 Adapt.